xmotion-project/karaloop/README.md

 ## Contact

-Please send us any feedback, comments, suggestions or inquiries to karaloop@protonmail.com
+Please send any feedback, comments, suggestions, or just say *Hi*, to karaloop[at]protonmail.com